Science

 Chief Science Officer

-Isometric has released a draft protocol for reducing methane emissions from rice farming for public consultation.
-The protocol sets out requirements and procedures for projects that use alternative cultivation techniques such as alternate wetting and drying (AWD) to reduce the amount of methane produced during rice cultivation.
+Isometric has certified the Rice Methane Reduction Protocol, which sets out requirements and procedures for projects that use alternative cultivation techniques such as alternate wetting and drying (AWD) to reduce the amount of methane produced during rice cultivation.

-This is Isometric’s third protocol for superpollutant reduction, following Landfill Methane Flaring and Utilization and HFC and ODS Recovery and Destruction
+This is Isometric’s third protocol for superpollutant reduction, following the Landfill Methane Flaring and Utilization Protocol and the HFC and ODS Recovery and Destruction Protocol.
+Mitti Labs, a leading developer of rice methane reduction projects, has become the first supplier registered to issue credits under the certified protocol.

 Methane is a potent greenhouse gas, and reducing it is an important solution for mitigating near-term climate change.
-Over a 100-year period, a tonne of methane has approximately the same global warming impact as nearly 30 tonnes of carbon dioxide.
-Every year, over 170 million hectares of rice are harvested around the world, releasing approximately 30 million tonnes of methane—8% of annual human-generated methane emissions globally.
+Over a 100-year period, a tonne of methane has approximately the same global warming impact as 28 tonnes of carbon dioxide.
+Every year, over 170 million hectares of rice are harvested around the world, releasing approximately 30 million tonnes of methane—12% of annual methane emissions globally.

 These emissions can be reduced through AWD, a water management practice that involves controlled drainage events during the rice growing season.
 By temporarily lowering the water table and allowing the soil to aerate, AWD interrupts the low-oxygen conditions that enable methane production.
 This approach can reduce methane emissions by over 50% without impacting rice yields, while simultaneously reducing water usage by 25%